Trenching and Excavation Cave-Ins

 Failure to follow OSHA and WISHA rules protecting workers.
 Here are some of the protective rules excavators need to follow:

-- The walls of the trench can be supported by a system of posts, beams, shores, or planking and hydraulic jacks.
+- The walls of the trench should be supported by a system of posts, beams, shores, or planking and hydraulic jacks.

 - A trench box can be provided to shield and protect workers.